Medicaid’s Asset Transfer Rules

 “Curing” a Penalty

 If a person made a past gift, but now needs to qualify for Medicaid, then the penalty can be reduced or eliminated.
 Essentially a penalty can be completely “cured” (that is, the penalty is eliminated altogether) if the transferred asset is returned in its entirety.
 Or there can be a partial “cure” (meaning the penalty is reduced), if the transferred asset is partially returned before the Medicaid application.
 There are some traps for the unwary however, for gifts returned after the Medicaid application has been made.
-Check with your elder law attorney.
+Check with your experienced elder law attorney for details, and visit our frequently asked questions page for instant help!

 Stay up to date with elder law news